|

 Salt

-Table salt is fine, though many brands contain an anti-caking agent.
-Such an artificial additive would put your loaves outside the Campaign’s definition of Real Bread.
-You may prefer to use rock or sea salt, both of which will often contain a variety of minerals in addition to sodium chloride.
+Table salt is fine, though avoid any that contain an anti-caking agent.
+Such an additive would put your loaves outside our definition of Real Bread.

 Mixing bowl

 Any bowl will do but it needs to be large enough for the dough to double in size.
-A 3 litre bowl is a good size.
+A 3 litre bowl is a good size for about a kilo of dough.

 Dough scraper

-The most useful utensil in bread-making but not easy to buy even in good kitchen shops.
+One of the most useful extra utensils in bread-making.
 Use the scraper to mix the dough, to cut dough, to lift dough off the worktop, to clean dough out of the bowl, off your hands and work surfaces.

 Large plastic bag (e.g. a carrier bag)